For Inquiring Minds

 Judgy Bunny first hopped into Gramma Sir’s imagination in 2020 while she was on a silent meditation retreat.
 On Day 3, she had just finished a group sitting, and she was judging herself for not doing a better job staying focused.

 Trying to practice self-compassion, she heard a gentle voice in her head say “oh my, you are being an awfully judgy bunny.”
 Her heart opened a little.
-Then a cow mooed in the distance, and she smiled thinking about what could happen if a little bunny judged a cow because, well, what does a Bunny know about being a cow!
+Then a cow mooed in the distance, and she smiled thinking about what would happen if a little bunny judged a cow because, well, what does a Bunny know about being a cow!

-“This is a book,” she thought, and as soon as she got home from the meditation retreat on Day 10, she wrote the first manuscript.
+This is a book,” she thought, and as soon as she got home from the meditation retreat on Day 10, she wrote the first manuscript.
 (She couldn’t write it any sooner because even though pens are quiet when used correctly, they are not allowed on silent meditation retreats.)

 What took Judgy Bunny so long to be published?

-In other words: only when she stopped judging Bunny was Judgy Bunny finally ready to come play!
+TLDR: only when she stopped judging Bunny was Judgy Bunny finally ready to come play!

 Does Judgy Bunny like chocolate milk?

-Yes!
+Yes.
 There is a lot of fresh milk on the farm where she lives and adding chocolate is her favorite.
 Sometimes she also makes her own milk out of oats, but she is allergic to almonds, so she doesn’t milk those.

 What if Bunny had judged other bunnies instead of Horse, Pig and Goat?
 Would her judgments have been better?

-No, Bunny probably would have misjudged other bunnies, too.
+No. Bunny probably would have misjudged other bunnies, too.
 One of the reasons why judging others doesn’t help is that we don’t really know what it is like to be someone else—even when they seem similar to us.
 Rather than judging others, we should do our best to understand their experience by being kind and curious, whether they are a bunny, goat, bear, or octopus.

 Does Judgy Bunny know the Easter Bunny?